-Both the reclining cab seats have full forward and rearward movement by releasing the catch on the side of the seat and sliding it to the required position.
-The passenger and driver's seat are fitted with a swivel mechanism which is operated by a lever at the side of the seat.
+Both the reclining cab seats have full forward and rearward movement by releasing the catch on the front of the seat and sliding it to the required position.
+The passenger and/or driver's seat may be fitted with a swivel mechanism which is operated by a lever at the side of the seat.